 One of the key aims of Better Outcomes Brighter Futures is to build quality services which are ‘outcomes-driven, efficient and effective’.
 Government will consider national and international evidence on effectiveness of expenditure and using evidence to inform resource allocation.

-On-going developments in child and family policy in Ireland, in particular the establishment of the National Policy Framework for Children and Young People, support the EC Recommendation and will assist in achieving better outcomes and brighter futures for all children and their families.
+On-going developments in child and family policy in Ireland, in particular the establishment of the Better Outcomes, Brighter Futures: The national policy framework for children & young people 2016-2020 (BOBF), support the EC Recommendation and will assist in achieving better outcomes and brighter futures for all children and their families.

 The information in the country profile was last updated in January 2016.